ssudher/XINU_OS_PA3/README.md

 ## Reader/Writer Locks
 * Readers/writer locks are used to synchronize access to a shared data structure.
 * A lock can be acquired for read or write operations.
 A lock acquired for reading can be shared by other readers, but a lock acquired for writing must be exclusive.
 * XINU provides a semaphore system (wait.c, signal.c, screate.c, sdelete.c, etc.) and use that as a basis for your locks.
-You should NOT modify the standard semaphore implementation, since semaphores are used in the rest of the kernel, e.g., in device drivers.
+Without modifying the standard semaphore implementation I have built the locks on top of these functions, since semaphores are used in the rest of the kernel, e.g., in device drivers.
 * I extended the XINU semaphore to implement the readers/writer lock semantics.
 * Although, the standard semaphores implemented in XINU are quite useful, there are some issues with the XINU semaphores which we have addressed and fixed in this.
  * XINU semaphores do not distinguish between read accesses, which can co-exist, and write accesses, which must be exclusive.